 If you’re a woman and you’re working (or want to work) somewhere within the wild and wonderful world of tech, you probably already know that being a woman in tech has its challenges.
-Thankfully, you can also take comfort in knowing that you are not alone in navigating the experience.
+Thankfully, you can also take comfort in knowing you’re not alone in navigating the experience.

-If you are not a woman in tech, but would like to learn more and be a better ally, the first section of this article is for you.
+If you are not a woman in tech but would like to learn more and be a better ally, the second section of this article is for you!

 - 15 Excellent resources for women in tech

 - How to be an ally to women in tech

 - Final thoughts